 Male infertility is most commonly caused by problems that affect either sperm production, sperm transportation, or sperm DNA quality.
 The most common cause is a problem with making sperm in the testes.
 Either low numbers of sperm are made or the sperm that are made do not work properly.
 After sperm are made in the testes they are transported along a maze of tubes before they reach the penis.
 Blockages (often referred to as obstructions) in these tubes can prevent any sperm being ejaculated even though sperm production in the body is normal.
 Sperm DNA can be damaged during sperm production and transport.
-High levels of sperm DNA damage is associated with delayed natural conception and recurrent miscarriage.
-Sperm DNA damage also reduces the success of fertility treatments like IVF.
+This damage is known as DNA fragmentation.
+High levels of sperm DNA fragmentation is associated with delayed natural conception and recurrent miscarriage.
+Sperm DNA fragmentation also reduces the success of fertility treatments like IVF.

 A varicocele is a swelling of the veins in the scrotum, the sac around the testes.
 It is a common and yet reversible cause of male infertility.
 It is thought that it causes the testes to become too hot which leads to poor quality sperm production.